Selling Antiques Guide

 - Post and Packing Costs – boxes, tape, stamps, labels, bubble wrap, ink and paper.

-- eBay fees – the many and varied costs of owning and operating an eBay shop and the real cost of listing mutliple items and final sales fees.
+- eBay/online auction fees – the many and varied costs of owning and operating an eBay shop or participating in an online auction and the real cost of listing multiple items and final sales fees.

 - Unsold Inventory – that’s right all that stuff in the garage, or the loft or the spare room.
 The stuff that looked like a good earner last month, which didn’t even make the minimum bid.